0maaz-01/Dentist/README.md

 * 📧 Contact form with name, email, message fields
 * 📞 Optional: Phone number and email displayed for direct communication
-* 🔐 All messages are routed securely (via backend email service)
+* 🔐 All messages are routed securely (via email service)

 ---